 The interest rate is fixed for the term of the loan.
 There are three- and five-year loans available.
 All loans are unsecured lines of credit and no different than credit card loans.
 Also like credit cards, any defaults are reported to the three credit rating agencies (Equifax, TransUnion and Experian).

-Lending Club Investing
+How Does Lending Club Investing Work?

 Since this is a blog about investing, let’s discuss how to get started.
 Signing up as an investor is simple and takes a few minutes to complete.
 You can fund your account either via an electronic transfer from your bank or by mailing a check.
 Note that Lending Club now requires a minimum of $1,000 to start investing.

 Lending Club Investing Requirements